Learn about Bowen Theory

 Below are introductory videos describing the basic theoretical concepts of Bowen theory.
 These materials have recently been made available for free to make it easier for both new and old students to develop a basic conceptual foundation for what it means to see the family as an emotional unit.

-Family Diagram
+Tool: Family Diagram

 Murray Bowen, MD, developed and used family diagrams in his own research, in clinical practice, and in training other professionals.
 A family diagram is a graphic depiction of facts of functioning over several generations.
 It is a tool for seeing the family as an emotional system, for recognizing patterns of reactivity that govern the lives of family members, and for observing the family as it adapts to circumstances of life.